dfinity/ic-staking-documentation/docs/7-faq/7-2-checklist-of-confidence.md

 b. [ ] Using a QR code, send the message to the Internet Computer

-c. [ ] Verify that the dissolve was added
+c. [ ] Verify that the dissolve stopped